hotosm/osm-rawdata/docs/overture.md

 that data type.
 The new schema (Oct 2023) is larger, but all the data types are supported in the same schema.

-The schema used in the Overture data files is [documented here](https://docs.overturemaps.org/reference).
+The schema used in the Overture data files is [documented here](https://docs.overturemaps.org/schema/reference/).
 This document is just a summary with some implementation details.

 ### Buildings

-The current coverage area is primarily the US, with New Zealand, and some random citites in Europe like Berlin.
+The current coverage area is primarily the US, with New Zealand, and some random cities in Europe like Berlin.
 This is excluding the OpenStreetMap and Microsoft ML Buildings, which do have global coverage.
 But as those are available from other sources, which will often be more up to data than the Overture anyway.
-Conflation reguires fresh data.
+Conflation requires fresh data.

 The data appears to not be processed for duplicates or bad geometries,